mwcz/palebluepixel/content/posts/041 - visualizing network traffic with webgl.md

 WebGL particle systems can handle many thousands of particles without breaking a sweat.
-It can even handle *drawing* millions of particles, although *moving* the particles is often CPU-bottlenecked.
+It can even handle *drawing* millions of particles, although *moving* that many particles is often CPU-bottlenecked.
 Fancy [tricks][gpgpu] can beat that limitation, although such tricks are still tedious in WebGL.

 Alright, let's make some particles.